biomadeira/biomadeira.github.io/_posts/2023-01-11-coding-best-practices.md

 This means that rather than trying to recreate existing functionality from scratch, developers should try to leverage these.
 This can save time and effort, and it can also help to ensure that the software is more reliable and robust.
-Python and R are popular languagues among Data Science and Computational Biology projects.
+Python and R are popular languages among Data Science and Computational Biology projects.
 Open source libraries include among others, for Python: [SciPy](https://scipy.org/), [NumPy](https://numpy.org/), [Pandas](https://pandas.pydata.org/), [matplotlib](https://matplotlib.org/),
 [iPython](https://ipython.org/); for R: